Energetic, loyal, intelligent, friendly, fearless, obedient, German hunting dog

 Weight: 55-90 pounds

-Energy Level: Very High; requires extensive daily physical and mental activity to remain balanced and happy.
+Energy Level: Very High.
+Weimaraners need extensive daily physical and mental activity to stay calm and well-behaved.
+Without enough exercise, they can become anxious, noisy, or destructive.

-Good with Children: Yes (best with supervision and training due to size and enthusiasm)
+Good with Children: Yes (best with supervision and training because they are large and enthusiastic)

-Good with Other Pets: No (strong prey drive; careful management and early socialization needed)
+Good with Other Pets: No (strong prey drive; early socialization and careful management are important)

-Barking Tendency: Moderate – may bark when anxious, bored, or alerting to unfamiliar sights and sounds.
+Barking Tendency: Moderate.
+They may bark when bored, anxious, or alerting to unfamiliar sounds and activity.

 Lifespan: 11-13 years

-Health Issues: Bloat (Gastric Dilatation-Volvulus), hip dysplasia, entropion (inward eyelid), and progressive retinal atrophy (PRA) are concerns.
-Regular vet care and monitoring for bloat symptoms are especially important.
+Health Issues: Bloat (gastric dilatation-volvulus), hip dysplasia, entropion, and progressive retinal atrophy (PRA) are possible concerns.
+Ask your vet about bloat prevention strategies for deep-chested breeds.

 Hypoallergenic: No